Fractionally Subadditive Maximization under an Incremental Knapsack Constraint: Lower bound

 \section{Lower bound}

-In this section, we show the second part of Theorem~\ref{thm:upper_and_lower_bound_for_M-bounded}, i.e., we give a lower bound on the competitive ratio for the incremental knapsack problem~(\ref{eq:generic-opt}) with monotone, $M$-bounded, and fractionally subadditive objectives, and we show a lower bound for the special case with $M=1$. \begin{proposition} For monotone, $M$-bounded, and fractionally subadditive objectives, the knapsack problem~(\ref{eq:generic-opt}) does not admit a $\rho$-competitive incremental solution for $\rho<M$. \end{proposition}
+In this section, we show the second part of \Cref{thm:upper_and_lower_bound_for_M-bounded}, i.e., we give a lower bound on the competitive ratio for the incremental optimization problem~(\ref{eq:generic-opt}) with monotone, $M$-bounded, and fractionally subadditive objectives, and we show a lower bound for the special case with $M=1$.

+\begin{theorem} For monotone, $M$-bounded, and fractionally subadditive objectives, the knapsack problem~(\ref{eq:generic-opt}) does not admit a $\rho$-competitive incremental solution for $\rho<M$. \end{theorem}